oddbird/oddleventy/content/blog/2024/removing-mixins.md

 But before we make any big changes we also need to ask:

-- Are there place we _don't want_ that behavior?
+- Are there places we _don't want_ that behavior?
   Places we want to call a mixin twice with different arguments, and have both apply?
   I haven't thought of good examples,